 (1): We should rarely get a result that leaves the answer to our question in doubt.
 (2): We should rarely get an answer that seems precise, but is actually incorrect.

 Parse Push Experiments uses three strategies to prevent these two kinds of failure:

-- Encourage developers to ask precise questions that can be answered unambiguously.
+Encourage developers to ask precise questions that can be answered unambiguously.

-- Prevent developers from reaching wrong conclusions by always reporting results along with a margin of error.
+Prevent developers from reaching wrong conclusions by always reporting results along with a margin of error.

-- Ensure that most A/B tests will give a precise answer by suggesting the minimum number of users that must be included in an A/B test in order to reasonably expect accurate results.
+Ensure that most A/B tests will give a precise answer by suggesting the minimum number of users that must be included in an A/B test in order to reasonably expect accurate results.